Skip to main content

 Organic gardeners have been using marigolds for years to help ward off bugs from neighbouring plants.
 They are particularly effective when planted next to tomatoes and potatoes.
 And surprisingly, the market for natural marigold insecticide is poised to quickly replace non-environmentally friendly synthetic ones.
 What’s the reason?
 Marigolds contain tagetone, which repels insects, and pyrethrum, which are toxic to insects.

-Bonus: These auspicious plants, which signify longevity, are a Lunar New Year staple!
+Bonus: These auspicious plants, which signify longevity!

 IMAGE: FACEBOOK/@NEASINGAPORE